 Test Results

-It recovers its shape extremely quickly after being compressed.
-You don't feel restricted or stuck in place.
+It recovers its shape extremely quickly after being compressed, so you don't feel restricted or stuck in place.

 It stands out for its fantastic edge support.
 Even compared with pricier options like the Stearns & Foster Lux Estate, its edges hold up very well when you sit or sleep on the side of the bed.
 This makes it easy to get out of bed, especially if you have mobility issues, and allows you to sleep on the very edge without feeling at risk of sliding off.

 It has good cooling.
 While it's not the most cooling mattress, it shouldn't make you feel overheated overnight if you don't usually sleep hot.
 However, it's not cooling enough for hot sleepers.
-Compared to some mattresses, it feels warmer during the first hour or so as you're falling asleep, with a somewhat better cooling performance over eight hours.
+Compared to some mattresses, it feels warmer during the first hour or so as you fall asleep, with somewhat better cooling performance over the course of eight hours.
+However, if you regularly sleep hot, you may prefer a more cooling mattress, such as the Saatva Classic (Plush Soft).

-This mattress has firm polyfoam built into the edges, which contributes to its fantastic edge support.
+This mattress has firm polyfoam built into its edges, which contributes to its fantastic edge support.

-The quilted top layer is made of polyfoam and fiber fill and is soft, so you easily sink into it.
+The quilted top layer is made of polyfoam and fiberfill and is soft, allowing you to easily sink into it.
 The next layer of polyfoam is firmer and bouncier.
 Below it is a layer of memory foam, which helps with contouring and adds plushness but doesn't create a slow-moving memory-foam feel since it's below more resilient layers.
-The transition layer of polyfoam is the firmest foam and helps prevent you from sinking into the springs.
+The transition layer of polyfoam is the firmest foam, helping to prevent you from sinking into the springs.

 Most of the foam layers are made of low-quality foam, including the memory foam lower comfort layer and polyfoam transition layer.
 There are a couple of different foams used in the quilted layer.
-The white foam makes up most of the layer and has a density of 20 kg/m³, while the yellow foam has a slightly lower density of 19 kg/m³, but neither is dense enough to be considered good quality.
+The white foam comprises most of the layer and has a density of 20 kg/m³, while the yellow foam has a slightly lower density of 19 kg/m³; however, neither is dense enough to be considered of good quality.
 While the upper comfort layer is made of high-quality polyfoam and will resist forming permanent indentations for longer, the rest of the layers aren't as durable, which may lead to body impressions or sagging sooner than mattresses that use higher-quality materials.

 The mattress has about six inches of foam above its pocket coil layer.
 The lower comfort layer of memory foam is just 1" thick, and since it's below nearly four inches of more responsive foam and fiber fill, including 2" of medium-firm polyfoam, you don't get the sluggish feel of memory foam.

-This mattress uses pocket coils for its support layer, which generally offers better contouring compared with other types of coils.
+This mattress features pocket coils for its support layer, which generally provides better contouring compared to other types of coils.
 The springs in the lumbar region are a lower gauge than the others and add some firmness in that area, which can help keep your hips from sinking further into the mattress.
 Here are both types of springs side by side.

 The quilted top is soft, so you'll easily sink into it.
 The upper comfort foam is medium-firm, with a layer of soft memory foam underneath, so if you compress the polyfoam, it'll allow heavier parts of your body to sink further.
 The transition layer of polyfoam above the springs is much firmer, which helps avoid you feeling the springs if the foam layers above are compressed.